BrandonP321/netflix-clone/README.md

 Upon cloning the repo to your local machine, you just need to run `npm install`

 # Contributing
-Due to this being a small project for my portfolio I cam not open to contributions at this time.
+Due to this being a small project for my portfolio I am not open to contributions at this time.

 # Credits
 Lead Developer - Brandon Phillips